atlarge-research/opendc/opendc-web/opendc-web-api/README.md

 #### Get and configure the code

-Clone OpenDC and follow the [instructions in the main repository](../../) to set up a Google OAuth ID and environment variables.
+Clone OpenDC and follow the [instructions in the main repository](../../) to set up an [Auth0](https://auth0.com) application and environment variables.

 **Important:** Be sure to set up environment variables according to those instructions, in a `.env` file.